banzaicloud/spot-termination-exporter/README.md

 ### Test locally

 The AWS instance metadata is available at `http://169.254.169.254/latest/meta-data/`.
 By default this is the endpoint that is being queried by the exporter but it is quite hard to reproduce a termination notice on an AWS instance for testing, so the meta-data endpoint can be changed in the configuration.
 There is a test server in the `utils` directory that can be used to mock the behavior of the metadata endpoint.
-It listens on port 9092and provides dummy responses for `/instance-id` and `spot/instance-action`.
+It listens on port 9092 and provides dummy responses for `/instance-id` and `/spot/instance-action`.
 It can be started with:
 ```
 go run util/test_server.go
 ```